octabytes/blog/content/posts/shlink/shlink/index.md

 ---
-draft: true
+draft: false
 title: "Shlink URL shortener with analytics"
-date: "2024-04-29"
+date: "2024-11-20"
-description: "Discover Shlink, a powerful open-source URL shortener that offers a comprehensive range of features.

-Our platform overview of Shlink:

-Link Shortener

-Shlink excels in simplifying the process of creating shorter and more manageable links.
-With its user-friendly interface, you can effortlessly generate custom short URLs that align with your brand."
-tags: []
+description: "Shlink is an open-source URL shortener that simplifies link creation and management.
+It features a user-friendly interface, CLI tools, API integration, robust analytics, QR code generation, custom domains, and advanced security, making it ideal for businesses and developers."
+tags: [URL shortener, open source, link management, analytics, custom domains, QR codes, API integration, CLI tools, security, automation.]
-categories: [Other]
+categories: [Applications, Others]
 cover:
-  image: images/cover.png
+  image: images/cover.jpg
   caption: "Shlink URL shortener with analytics"
+  relative: true
 ShowToc: true
 TocOpen: true
 ---

-Discover [Shlink](https://octabyte.io/open-source/shlink?ref=blog.octabyte.io), a powerful open\-source URL shortener that offers a comprehensive range of features.
+Discover [Shlink](https://octabyte.io/applications/others/shlink), a powerful open\-source URL shortener that offers a comprehensive range of features.

 **Our platform overview of Shlink:**

 ## Link Shortener

-[Shlink](https://octabyte.io/open-source/shlink?ref=blog.octabyte.io) excels in simplifying the process of creating shorter and more manageable links.
+[Shlink](https://octabyte.io/applications/others/shlink) excels in simplifying the process of creating shorter and more manageable links.
 With its user\-friendly interface, you can effortlessly generate custom short URLs that align with your brand.

 Additionally, Shlink allows you to specify links based on the user's device (Android, iOS, and Desktop).
 Ideal for mobile app download links!